Neutrollized/free-tier-gke/examples/secrets-store-csi-driver/README.md

 ## Sample Usage - GCP
 Since the GCP provider utilizes Workload Identity to access secrets from [Secrets Manager](https://cloud.google.com/secret-manager), some setup will be required to create the appropriate accounts and mapping.

+> [!IMPORTANT]
-**ATTENTION:** Please note the **gsa** and **ksa** suffixes in the service account names for differentiation between a Google service account (GSA) and Kubernetes service account (KSA).
+> Please note the **gsa** and **ksa** suffixes in the service account names for differentiation between a Google service account (GSA) and Kubernetes service account (KSA).
 It is recommended that a naming convention that can easily identify the mapping between the GSA and KSA be used.

 - create Google service account and Kubernetes service account
 ```